How a DigitalOcean Firewall Rule Silently Dropped 23% of Production Traffic for 11 Days

 Week one was a tour through every wrong answer:

-• Nginx worker connections — checked worker_processes and worker_connections, both correctly sized for our load.
+• Nginx worker connections.
+Checked worker_processes and worker_connections.
+Both correctly sized.
 Active connections never exceeded 40% of capacity.

-• Docker networking — suspected the bridge network between containers was dropping packets under load.
-Added inter-container latency metrics.
+• Docker bridge network.
+I was convinced the inter-container bridge was dropping under load.
+Added latency metrics between containers.
 Clean.

-• Node.js keep-alive misconfiguration — the API server's keep-alive timeout was shorter than the load balancer's, a known source of premature connection resets.
+• Node.js keep-alive.
+The API server's keep-alive timeout was shorter than the load balancer's, which is a known source of premature resets.
 Corrected it.
-Timeouts continued.
+Timeouts kept happening.

-• DigitalOcean Droplet network limits — checked bandwidth, PPS limits.
-Nothing close to the ceiling.
+• DigitalOcean Droplet network limits.
+Bandwidth and PPS nowhere near the ceiling.

-The break came from running tcpdump directly on the Droplet's public interface while a user on a mobile connection reported a timeout in real time (a support call we orchestrated).
-The TCP SYN packet from the user arrived at the Droplet's NIC.
-No SYN-ACK was sent back.
-The connection was terminated at the OS level before Nginx saw it.
+The break came from an orchestrated support call.
+We got a user on their phone, on a mobile connection that had been timing out, and ran tcpdump on the Droplet's public interface while they hit refresh.
+The TCP SYN arrived at the NIC.
+No SYN-ACK went back.
+The connection was dead at the OS level before Nginx ever saw it.

 That pointed squarely at the firewall.
 I opened the DigitalOcean Cloud Firewall rules for the Droplet and stared at something I had written three weeks earlier: